abhishekgarg0302/Amazon-Clone/README.md

 ## AMAZON-CLONE
-- This is the clone of Facebook login page.
-Hope you would like and give it a thumbs up.
+- This is the clone of Amazon Landing Page.
+It is made just using HTML and CSS Hope you would like it.
 - Also check out my other project on my github : https://github.com/abhishekgarg0302

 ## Link for the functional page